John Lyall: Ipswich Town

 He made his return to football management on 11 May 1990 with Ipswich Town.
 During the 1989–90 season, he acted as technical advisor to Terry Venables.

+After Ipswich finished 14th in his first season, he brought John Wark back to Portman Road for a third spell.

 At the end of 1991–1992, Lyall guided Ipswich Town to the Second Division championship and promotion to the newly formed Premiership.
 In January 1993, Ipswich were fourth in the Premiership but a dip in form during the final weeks of the season saw Ipswich finish 16th.
 The following season, 1993–94, brought a similar pattern; a good start followed by a slump – Ipswich finished 19th in the final table and were only saved from relegation by Sheffield United's late 3–2 defeat at Chelsea.
-Lyall took on the role of Director of Football at the end of the season, with Mick McGiven taking control of first team management at Portman Road.

-Lyall resigned as Ipswich Town manager in December 1994, with the club bottom of the Premiership, and never returned to football management.
+Lyall resigned as Ipswich Town manager in December 1994, with the club bottom of the Premiership.